prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 ## Alternatives

-1. `remote.QueueManager` should own syncing its own checkpoint (most early implementations took this approach).
+1. `remote.QueueManager` should own syncing its own savepoint (most early implementations took this approach).
    * `remote.QueueManager` already has a lot of responsibilities and will take on more for at-least-once.
    * `remote.WriteStorage` has reasonable hook points to run this logic without adding a lot more  complexity.
-2. The checkpoint should be synchronously updated when segments change.
+2. The savepoint should be synchronously updated when segments change.
    * Introducing a bit of time between knowing that a segment changed to persisting it gives us more time to fully deliver the batch before we persist the change.
    * Synchronously committing it makes the potential gap larger.
-   * If we assume a 15 second queue delay then syncing the checkpoint every 30 seconds gives a lot of room for the segment to be fully processed before being committed.
+   * If we assume a 15 second queue delay then syncing the savepoint every 30 seconds gives a lot of room for the segment to be fully processed before being committed.
    * The trade-off being more unnecessary data being replayed on startup.
    * After implementing a solution for at-least-once we can reassess how often we commit/if we should make it synchronous.